4.8 out of 5 stars on G2 4.8 on G2 Trusted by 3k+ teams worldwide

 Support and inclusion are essential for employees to even want to participate in a team ritual.
 The buddy system is a basic, adjustable way to push those values to the front.
 Work buddies are also awesome for supplying solutions and keeping us accountable, boosting productivity.

-It’s a good strategy for the independent nature of remote work.
-Linking up often with one person feels much less disruptive than trying to build a connection with everyone during a wider ritual.
 Be intentional and careful when creating pairs.
-Some are naturally already in place because they have to collaborate; support and encourage those connections.
+Some are naturally already in place because they have to collaborate.
+Support and encourage those connections.
 Others may have something to offer the other, like one buddy whose morale could help someone come out of their shell.

 4. An entertainment channel